OpenNebula/docs/source/intro_release_notes/release_notes_hotfix/resolved_issues_563.rst

 - `Fix an issue that prevents removal of FILE_DS attribute <https://github.com/OpenNebula/one/issues/2540>`__.
 - `vCenter vms do not fail when removing unmanaged nets in parent template <https://github.com/OpenNebula/one/issues/2558>`__.
 - `Fix resume and poweroff actions when VM states diverge in OpenNebula and vCenter <https://github.com/OpenNebula/one/issues/2552>`__.
+- `Fix the computation of NETTX/NETRX for boneded and tagged interfaces in KVM driver <https://github.com/OpenNebula/one/issues/1566>`__.

 Sunstone Note
 --------------------------------------------------------------------------------